SolomonPerkins/solomonperkins.github.io/_posts/2017-01-07-How-I-made-it-through-College-Without-A-Loan.md

 <br/>

 As the years progressed, so was the level of difficulty.
 The environment became a true stress test of one's potential - my grandmother once said "If yuh wah good, yuh nose haffi run".
 "My nose was running", as by the end of my third year I was faced with another financial challenge.
 The NYS program only lasted for three years, this means that my 20% cushion will be no more.
 At this point I really had no clude as I didn't knew what my next move was.
-However it so happened that I my obsession with computers and my field of study landed me a scholarship.
+However it so happened that my obsession with computers and that field of study landed me a scholarship.
 Yes! it was so unexpected that I went on the student's portal multiple times checking if it was an error with my financial balance.
 This brings me to the next major lesson:

 > Following what you believe in and it will yield the results you desire.